Man Struck, Killed By Commuter Train In Ramsey

 Paramedics pronounced him dead at the scene.

+"There were no injuries reported to the approximately 20 customers or crew on board," NJ Transit Senior Public Information Officer Kyalo Mulumba said.

-The train left Hoboken at 8:35 a.m. and was scheduled to arrive in Suffern at 9:49 a.m.
+The train left Hoboken at 8:35 a.m. and was scheduled to arrive in Suffern at 9:49 a.m., Mulumba said.

-Service on the Main, Bergen and Port Jervis lines resumed by 11 a.m., NJ TRANSIT said.
+Service on the Main, Bergen and Port Jervis lines resumed by 11 a.m., he said.